GuanQinghao/SeedSegmentedControl/README.md

 ## License

-SeedSegmentedView is available under the MIT license.
+SeedSegmentedControl is available under the MIT license.
 See the LICENSE file for more info.